International Court & Tribunal Internships

 The Hague, Netherlands

 Established by the UN in 1993, the ICTY is charged with prosecuting persons responsible for atrocities during the conflict in the former Yugoslavia, including Kosovo.
 Students work on a range of legal research, investigative work, and factual development on both procedural and substantive international criminal law issues.
-The internship is open to qualified third year students as well as recent graduates.
+The internship is open to qualified second and third year students as well as recent graduates.
 Students must have strong backgrounds in international and/or criminal law.
 Knowledge of French or Serbo-Croat is helpful, but not required.

 Inter-American Court of Human Rights